Youth of the Year

 Youth of the Month

 Youth of the Month is a recognition program that focuses on acknowledging and making Club members aware of their own leadership abilities.
-Youth of the Month is a Club-driven experience that fosters leadership within the Club.
-Unlike many BGCA programs, which are implemented in two or three months of dedicated time, Youth of the Month is most commonly run on an ongoing basis over the course of a year.
+Youth of the Month is a Club-driven experience that fosters leadership within the Club on an ongoing basis over the course of a year.
 Youth of the Month is primarily a recognition program, but engaging in various leadership experiences is an important part of the program.
-Clubs have a great deal of flexibility in how they implement Youth of the Month, so specific activities and experiences may vary, but the focus is always on making Club youth aware of leadership abilities they might not think they possesses and cultivating them so that they learn what it means to be a leader.
+Clubs have a great deal of flexibility in how they implement Youth of the Month, so specific activities and experiences may vary, but the focus is always on making Club youth aware of leadership abilities they might not think they possess and cultivating them so that they learn what it means to be a leader.

 Junior Youth of the Year

-Distinct from the National Youth of the Year program, Junior Youth of the Year seeks to develop junior leaders ages 10-13 within the Club environment.
+Junior Youth of the Year seeks to develop junior leaders ages 10-13 within the Club environment.
 The program fosters Club members’ emerging leadership abilities while preparing them for later participation in the Youth of the Year program.
-In addition to recognizing the leadership achievements of Club youth, Junior Youth of the Year also cultivates their leadership potential, providing the foundation they need for advanced leadership development, academic excellence and postsecondary success.
+In addition to recognizing the leadership achievements of Club youth, Junior Youth of the Year also cultivates their leadership potential, providing the foundation they need for advanced leadership development, academic excellence, and postsecondary success.
 Through this program, Club youth become motivated to seek opportunities for leadership and to act as responsible citizens and change agents.

 National Youth of the Year